misohu/python_basics_examples/project_description.md

     then for y coordinate
 8. Check in the if condition if the position in grid is free (equals to '-')

+## Bonusses
+1. Add exception handling in case player specifies the position outside of the grid (like [3,3]) in this case the python should output:
+    ```
+    You specified the position outside of the grid please reenter the positions.
+Please try again.
+    ```
+2. Add exception for handling cases when the player does not provide number, he provides for example string.
+In this case the pytho  should output:
+    ```
+    You should provide only integer values as grid positions.
+Please try again.
+    ```